The Safest and Most Dangerous Places in New Jersey: Crime Maps and Statistics

 Is New Jersey Safe?

-The A+ grade indicates that the rate of crime is much lower than that of the average US state.
-New Jersey ranks in the 98th percentile for safety, meaning it is safer than 98% of states but less safe than 2%.
-This analysis applies only to New Jersey's official city boundaries.
+The A+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US state, where New Jersey's combined rate is much lower than the norm.
+New Jersey sits in the 98th percentile, ahead of 98% of states and behind 2%.
+The grade covers only New Jersey's official city boundaries.
 See the table below for nearby states.

-The crime rate in New Jersey is 18.06 per 1,000 residents in the typical year.
-New Jersey Residents generally consider the southeast part of the state to be the safest.
-Your chance of being a victim of crime in New Jersey varies by city - ranging from 1 in 44 in the northeast cities to 1 in 86 in the southeast.
+The overall crime rate in New Jersey is 18.06 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the state the safest.
+Your chance of being a victim ranges from 1 in 44 in the northeast cities to 1 in 86 in the southeast.

 The Cost of Crime™ in New Jersey

-The total projected cost of crime in New Jersey for 2025 is $2,360,995,099.
-This translates to approximately $240 per resident and $659 per household.
-On average, crime-related costs account for 0.5% of the median household income in New Jersey.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in New Jersey for 2025 is $2,360,995,099, about $240 per resident and $659 per household.
+That equals 0.5% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.9%